Cantika23/aibase/frontend/src/lib/conv-id.md

 If migrating from a previous system:

-1. The storage key (`ws_client_id`) remains the same for backward compatibility
+1. The storage key (`ws_conv_id`) remains the same for backward compatibility
 2. The ID format is compatible with existing implementations
-3. Existing client IDs will be preserved and continue to work
+3. Existing conversation IDs will be preserved and continue to work